 - successfully pass the practical placement to the required standard

 - successfully pass all the practical assessments to the required standard

 - produce a weekly work journal for each placement

-- complete all plant profiles, 120 per year per section
+- complete all plant profiles, up to 120 per year per section

 - attend the monthly identification tests